Lime91/ebstatmax/README.md

 ## Contents

 The main part of this project is the `diacerin_sim_cli.R` script.
-It provides users with a commad line interface to perform simulations.
+It provides users with a command line interface to perform simulations.
 This script uses various utility functions and global `CONFIG` object from the supplied `R`-package `simUtils`.

 ## Install and Run